harsh6754/Solar-Power-Application/Solar.md

 - Admins can view user feedback and monitor monthly sales.
 - Admins can analyze traffic data to identify the most popular areas for solar plate sales.
 - Admins can upload blogs and update content on the About page as necessary.
+- Admins can add product and delete product.

 ## Technologies Used
 - [List the technologies, frameworks, and libraries used in your project, e.g., React, Node.js, Express, MongoDB, etc.]